freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

  6. **rmdir** - remove directory
 - Removes the directory that follows the command. `rmdir folder1` will delete the directory named folder1 if it exists.

  7. **rm** - remove
 - This command removes files, not directories. `rm file.txt` will remove the file named file.txt as long as it exists and is in the current directory.
+- Use the Code `rm -rf directory` to delete directories even if not empty.
 - **Warning, this command is capable of destroying entire systems, use with caution**

  8. **touch** - creates file